alvarogarcia7/blog_source/source/_posts/draft_jason-gorman-tdd-intensive-workshop.md

 ### Fourth exercise: CRC cards

-Before this exercise there was a short introduction on [Class-responsibility-collaboration card][crc-cards]
+Before this exercise there was a short introduction on [Class-responsibility-collaboration card][crc-cards], explained above

-A CRC card is as follows:

-top: class name
-half left: responsibilities
-half right: collaborations

 Following an example about a movie library, there were six user stories, described at high level, without acceptance criteria.